 MAKE UP POLICY

-No Make-ups for quizzes and lab evaluations.
+No Make-ups for Lab evaluations.

 Prior Permission of the Instructor-in-Charge is required to get make-up for the Mid-Sem.
 Only on producing documentary proof of possible absence, which proves that student would be physically unable to appear for the exam, the decision of granting the make-up will be taken.